 - GAO can only review bid protests challenging the government’s best value procurement process and to see if the agency has adequate documentation to support its best value decision.

-Following the Solicitation’s Stated Best Value Evaluation Criteria: As a practical matter and an area of concern with meeting the technical best value procurement definition, government contractors deciding to file a GAO protest must show how the agency failed to follow the solicitation’s best value evaluation criteria.
+Following the Solicitation’s Stated Best Value Evaluation Criteria: As a practical matter and an area of concern with meeting the technical best value definition, government contractors deciding to file a GAO protest must show how the agency failed to follow the solicitation’s best value evaluation criteria.

 - Without an adequate showing, contractors would next have to show that the agency’s source selection decision was unreasonable or failed to follow procurement law.